sainithinkatta/sainithinkatta/README.md

 I have a deep interest in ReactJS, Vue.js, Spring Boot, and UI/UX design.
 I love turning complex problems into intuitive and user-friendly solutions.

 🔭 What I'm working on:
-  - Building robust, scalable web applications using modern technologies like ReactJS, Vue.js, and Spring Boot.
+  - Building robust, scalable web applications using modern technologies like ReactJS, Vue.js, NodeJS and Spring Boot.
   - Contributing to open-source projects and improving software quality through testing and code reviews.

 🌱 Currently learning: